pybliometrics-dev/pybliometrics/docs/classes/AuthorRetrieval.rst

 The affiliation ID to be used for the :doc:`AffiliationRetrieval <../classes/AffiliationRetrieval>` class.

-`pybliometrics` caches results to speed up subsequent analysis.
-This information eventually becomes outdated.
-To refresh the cached results if they exist, use the refresh parameter when initiating the class.
-Set `refresh=True` or provide an integer that will be interpreted as maximum allowed number of days since the last modification date.
+Downloaded results are cached to expedite subsequent analyses.
+This information may become outdated.
+To refresh the cached results if they exist, set `refresh=True`, or provide an integer that will be interpreted as maximum allowed number of days since the last modification date.
 For example, if you want to refresh all cached results older than 100 days, set `refresh=100`.
-Use `au.get_cache_file_mdate()` to get the date of last modification, and `au.get_cache_file_age()` the number of days since the last modification.
+Use `ab.get_cache_file_mdate()` to obtain the date of last modification, and `ab.get_cache_file_age()` to determine the number of days since the last modification.

-There are a number of getter methods for convenience.
+Several getter methods are available for convenience.
 For example, you can obtain some basic information on co-authors as a list of namedtuples (query will not be cached and is always up-to-date):

 .. code-block:: python